 In addition to the major changes outlined above, the new Galaksija features a few smaller updates, all within the scope and spirit of the original, which make it better suited for use in the 2020s.

-The first is the use of a 6Mhz oscillator instead of the 6.114Mhz from the original.
+The first is the use of a 6Mhz oscillator instead of 6.114Mhz in the original.
 This brings the image generated by the Galaksija fully in line with the PAL standard and makes it much easier to use with modern monitors with composite support, or cheap RCA to HDMI converters.
 Računari u vašoj kući 40 years publication goes into a lot of detail explaining both how and why this works.
 For anyone interested in the intersection of analog video and digital logic, the article Voja wrote about Galaksija 2024 is a fantastic resource, written with the same wittiness and easy to understand language of his original instructions 40 years ago.

 As with the 2 layer Galaksija from 2020, this new Galaksija uses Cherry MX compatible switches (instead of the impossible to find IEVT TY switches from the original).
 Interestingly, there are some fun anecdotes in the Računari u vašoj kući 40 years publication about how the original Galaksija ended up with the STOP LIST and REPT keys — they were simply the only ones available from the manufacturer at the time.
 These days things are very different – there are countless keycap options, but very few of them feature some of the antiquated functions featured on the original Galaksija keys.